Sovereignty (play)

 Sovereignty is a play written by American lawyer and playwright Mary Kathryn Nagle.
 The play revolves around Cherokee lawyer Sarah Ridge Polson's battle to reinstate the Cherokee Nation's sovereignty and jurisdiction.
 She also must face the ghosts of her ancestors and the struggles they faced when signing a decisive treaty that led to the removal of the Nation from their land.

 Original production

 The original production was directed by American director Molly Smith.
-The play premiered through Arena Stage at the Kreeger Theater in Washington D.C. on January 12, 2018, running until February 18, 2018.
-A print edition of the play will be published by Northwestern University Press in 2020.
+The play premiered through Arena Stage at the Kreeger Theater in Washington, D.C., on January 12, 2018, running until February 18, 2018.
+A print edition of the play was published by Northwestern University Press in 2020.